Variable interest entity: Alibaba as an example

+Nearly all Chinese technology firms are structured as VIEs.
 For example, Alibaba, the largest retailer and e-commerce company in China, uses a VIE structure allowing U.S. investors to purchase VIE shares in Alibaba on the New York Stock Exchange (NYSE).
 In September 2014, under the ticker symbol BABA, Alibaba went public on the NYSE at a VIE share price of around $68.

 BABA shareholders own a stake, through American depositary shares, in Alibaba Group Holding Limited, a Cayman Islands–registered entity, which is under contract to receive a percentage of the profits from Alibaba's assets in China.
 BABA shareholders do not have any proprietary interest in the Chinese-registered Alibaba company's assets; they only have an indirect stake in part of the company's profits.

 The following is an excerpt from the Cayman Islands–registered Alibaba's Form F-1:"Due to PRC legal restrictions on foreign ownership and investment in, among other areas, value-added telecommunications services, which include Internet content providers, or ICPs, we, similar to all other entities with foreign-incorporated holding company structures operating in our industry in China, operate our Internet businesses and other businesses in which foreign investment is restricted or prohibited in the PRC through wholly-foreign owned enterprises, majority-owned entities and variable interest entities.
 The relevant variable interest entities, which are 100% owned by PRC citizens or by PRC entities owned by PRC citizens, hold the ICP licenses and operate the various websites for our Internet businesses.
 Specifically, our variable interest entities are generally majority-owned by Jack Ma, our lead founder, executive chairman and one of our principal shareholders, and minority-owned by Simon Xie, one of our founders and a member of our management.
 These contractual arrangements collectively enable us to exercise effective control over, and realize substantially all of the economic risks and benefits arising from, the variable interest entities...
 The contractual arrangements may not be as effective in providing operational control as direct ownership."

-In July 2021, Bloomberg News reported that VIEs such as Alibaba that have gone public may receive further scrutiny from Chinese regulators in their future offerings.
+VIEs are controversial in China and various Chinese regulatory agencies have expressed conflicting views on their legitimacy.
+In February 2021, regulations promulgated by the State Administration of Market Regulation came into effect, which among other provisions state that a VIE structure will no longer be exempt from merger review.
+In July 2021, Bloomberg News reported that VIEs that have gone public may receive further scrutiny from Chinese regulators in their future offerings.
+Beginning in November 2020 and running through at least the end of 2021, SAMR began a major increase in the number of prior mergers involving VIEs that it reviewed.
+SAMR imposed a fine in a significant number of these cases, but the fines were relatively low.